Variety (magazine): Editions

 On December 15, 1906, Variety published its first anniversary number that contained 64 pages, double the size of a regular edition.
 It published regular bumper anniversary editions each year, most often at the beginning of January, normally with a review of the year and other charts and data, including, from 1938 onwards, lists of the top performing films of the year and, from 1949, the annually updated all-time rental chart.
 The editions also contained many advertisements from show business personalities and companies.
 The 100th anniversary edition was published in October 2005 listing Varietys icons of the century.
-Along with the large anniversary editions, Variety also published special editions containing lots of additional information, charts and data (and advertising) for three film festivals: Cannes Film Festival, MIFED Film Market, and American Film Market Daily Variety also published an anniversary issue each October.
+Along with the large anniversary editions, Variety also published special editions containing lots of additional information, charts and data (and advertising) for three film festivals: Cannes Film Festival, MIFED (Mercato internazionale del film e del documentario) Film Market, and American Film Market Daily Variety also published an anniversary issue each October.
 This regularly contained a day-by-day review of the year in show business and in the 1970s started to contain republication of the film reviews published during the year.

 Older back issues of Variety are available on microfilm.
 In 2010, Variety.com allowed access to digitized versions of all issues of Variety and Daily Variety with a subscription.
 Certain articles and reviews prior to 1998 have been republished on Variety.com.
 The Media History Digital Library has scans of the archive of Variety from 1905 to 1963 available online.

 Circulation

 The first issue of Variety sold 320 copies in 1905.

-Paid circulation for the weekly Variety magazine in 2023 was 85,300.
+Paid circulation for the weekly Variety magazine in 2026 was 70,000.
 Each copy of each Variety issue is read by an average of three people, with an estimated total readership of 255,900.
-Variety.com has 32 million unique monthly visitors.
+Variety.com has 32 million unique monthly visitors and a social following of 17.5MM.